joledan/joledan.github.io/index.md

 ### previously --- dati
 I was a research specialist at the Empirical Studies of Conflict project at the Princeton School of Public and International Affairs, where I worked on projects related to conflict and COVID-19 misinformation.

 I have a M.A. in Economics (2019) focusing on Development Studies, and a B.A. in Economics and Geography (2018) from McGill University.
 I am trained in data analysis, econometrics, and GIS.
 I was born in the Philippines and raised in four countries before settling in Canada.

-Outside of work I enjoy reading books and The Economist, daydreaming travel plans, perfecting my capsule wardrobe, and cycling to cafés.
+Outside of work I enjoy reading books and The Economist, keeping up my Tagalog language skills, daydreaming travel plans, perfecting my capsule wardrobe, and cycling to cafés.

+### next --- susunod

 I am currently focusing on:
 * Practicing writing, leaning towards a journalistic style